dsgissin/blog/_posts/2019-06-12-canonical_spaces_1.markdown

 $$w(U,v)=U^{T}v$$

-Note that we can't map back from the canonical space to the parameteric, because the mapping isn't bijective - a single $$w$$ has many parameterizations in the parameteric space...
+Note that we can't map back from the canonical space to the parameteric, because the mapping isn't bijective - a single $$w$$ has many possible parameterizations in the parameteric space...
 Also, note that while we are dealing with linear functions, the mapping between the two spaces is not linear in $${U,v}$$.

 ### Gradient Dynamics Between Spaces